haumdaucher-datalab/haumdaucher-kubeflow/README.md

 * Showcasing a workflow that enables using the upstream manifests while still able to adjust certain things.
 * Tailored to be used on one server.
 Therefore *resource requests* are removed, as they make no sense in this case. **The admin has to assure the server is big enough!**

-There are different sizes of the cluster that may be installed:
+* Easy basic setup of Kubeflow.

+Currently there is a basic installation.
+Addons will be provided later:

-* small
+* basic
-    * istio, dex, oauth, cert-manager, kubeflow namespace and roles
+    * istio, dex, oauth, (cert-manager,) kubeflow namespace and roles
     * jupyter web app
     * notebook controller
     * profiles & KFAM